Care homes and sheltered housing

-Whilst this legislation has been in place for a number of years, we continue to hear from Landlords who do not understand their responsibilities, tenants who are concerned about their fire doors, regular prosecutions and sadly deaths that can directly be associated with bad Fire Door management.
+- Whilst this legislation has been in place for a number of years, we continue to hear from Landlords who do not understand their responsibilities, and relatives of tenants who are concerned about fire doors.

 Why is a Fire Door Important?